Welcome to today's edition of the Rush 24-7 podcast.

 Fox News Sunday had their highest ratings in nine years.

-I sent him a note back and say, you know what we should do next time?
+So, you know what we should do next time?

-Next time you have me on as your guest, and then put me on the panel analyzing what I just said.
+Next time you have me on as your guest and then put me on the panel analyzing what I just said.

 In fact, make me the panel.